Weekly: Grade 3 – High School

-Church School for pre-K (ages 3 and 4) and school-aged children, including high school students, is offered during the school year from 9:00 am to 10:15 am.
+Church School for grades 3 through high school students is offered each Sunday during the school year from 9:00 am to 10:10 am.
 The class sizes are small, fostering a close relationship between the teachers and students as they work together to learn more about God and the world.
 Classes meet in the following rooms.

 - 3rd – 5th grades: Hornets room (basement, below Fellowship Hall)